jangler/lgbtasm/README.md

 ## Usage

-This module uses bgb / no$gmb syntax, although instruction arguments can optionally be prefixed with `$`.
-In other words, `ld a,3f` and `ld a,$3f` are both acceptable.
-Additionally, `a,` can be omitted from mnemonics—so `ld 3f` is also valid.
-Instructions, arguments, keywords, and labels are case-insensitive.
+This module uses bgb/no$gmb syntax, and enforces a strict style: numbers are always undecorated (no `$`, etc.) and hexadecimal, `a,` is always required in mnemonics that feature it, and all keywords and digits are lower-case.
+User-defined symbols such as labels are case-sensitive.
+A label and instruction cannot appear on the same line.

-The characters in `/#;-` all begin inline comments, although instruction delimiter status overrides comment character status in the `compile()` function.
+The characters in `;*#` all begin inline comments, although instruction delimiter status overrides comment character status in the `compile()` function.